 CLASSIFICATION AND MANAGEMENT

 This chapter does not address molds, mildews, and yeasts, which in addition to mushrooms are all categorized as fungi.
 The unifying principle for fungi is the lack of the photosynthetic capacity to produce nutrition.
 Survival is achieved by the enyzymatic capacity of these organisms to integrate into living materials and digest them.
 Molds are ubiquitous and often associated with varied adverse health effects such as rhinitis, rashes, headaches, and asthma.21 Trichothecenes are mold-related mycotoxins that are discussed in Chap.
 133 as potential biological weapons.
-All other molds are ...
+All ...